c-sanders/Quaternion/README.md

 this axis.

-* #### Calculating the direction and angle of rotation for `q`.
+* #### Encoding the direction and angle of rotation into `q`.

-The direction and angle of rotation is represented by the Greek letter theta.
-Positive values of this angle represent a clockwise rotation about the axis, while negative values of this angle represent a counter-clockwise rotation about the axis.
-The angle of rotation is not placed directly into `a`, rather it is manipulated first - as outlined below, before it is stored in `a`.
+The direction and angle of rotation about the axis is represented by the Greek letter theta.
+Positive values of this angle represent a clockwise rotation about the axis, whereas negative values of this angle represent a counter-clockwise rotation about the axis.
+The angle of rotation is not placed directly into `a`, rather it is transformed first - as outlined below, before the resulting value is stored in `a`.

 ```math
 a = cos(\theta/2)
 ```

-where the value theta denotes the angle by which we want to rotate the vector around the given axis.
+* #### Encoding the axis of rotation into `q`.

-The axis which we want to rotate the vector around, is placed into the remainder of the quaternion `q`, i.e. it is placed or stored in the quaternion's vector component.
-That is, it is placed into;
+The axis which we want to rotate the vector around, is encoded into the vector part of the quaternion `q`.
+That is, it is encoded into;

 ```math
 ib + jc + kd